- Affiliate links are versatile enough to be used by enormous businesses such as Amazon as well as small mom and pop stores.

-- You get free exposure on different types of publishers.
+- You get free exposure through different types of publishers.
 This is especially valuable when bloggers or content sites promote your product.

 - Affiliate programs not only increase customer reach, traffic and revenue, but they also help build brand awareness and loyalty.

-- It's a cost-effective means of doing business, since it's pay for performance.
+- It’s a cost-effective means of doing business, since it offers pay for performance.

 - You need to develop some sort of model to ensure you’re not overpaying for certain types of sales.
 Affiliates should be compensated differently based on the type of user they bring to your site.